 Step 7: Adding a Verbal Cue for "Go to Crate".

 Over a few days, begin adding the verbal cue, such as "crate" (or whatever you'd like your dog's cue to be).
-The best way to do so, encourage your dog by pointing to the inside of the crate with the clicker in one hand and a treat in the other hand.
-As your dog is getting into the crate, say the cue "crate", click and then immediately give them the treat and close the door.
+The best way to do so, encourage your dog by pointing to the inside of the crate with the clicker in one hand and a treat in the other hand. click give them the treat and close the door.
 Repeat this process several times a day.

 Other Crate Training Tips and Tricks